Brownfield Register December 2018

 The Register and the Strategic Housing Land Availability Assessment (SHLAA)

-There are no sites in the Brownfield Register which do not appear in the SHLAA, and therefore the SHLAA can be used as an extra source to gain information about sites on the Brownfield Register.
+The base date for the SHLAA Update is 31 March 2018 and therefore there are a few sites on the Brownfield Register which do not appear in the SHLAA Update because they have arisen since that date, for example by the granting of a planning permission.
+Otherwise the SHLAA can be used as an extra source to gain information about sites on the Brownfield Register.
 In particular, the SHLAA records constraints which have been identified as likely to affect the amount of development on a site or the form and layout which might be appropriate.
 More detailed work will be carried out on these issues and incorporated in Development Briefs to accompany the inclusion of sites on the Brownfield Register Part 2, or in the forthcoming MetroGreen Area Action Plan, in due course.